foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-multiple-entry-points/README.md

 # example-role-multiple-entry-points

+This role provides multiple entry points and maintains complete consistency between all `defaults/` entry-point files and the `argument_specs.yml` file:

+- `install`: Dummy for "installing the application".
+- `configure`: Dummy for "configuring an existing installation".

+Validation should complete successfully without any errors, warnings, or notices.

-This is a dummy file to show that existing content outside the `ANSIBLE DOCSMITH` markers will not be touched Example role demonstrating multiple entry points for testing `ansible-docsmith`.
+This README file is also a dummy file to show that existing content outside the `ANSIBLE DOCSMITH` markers will not be touched.

-This role has two entry points:

-- `install`: For installing the application.
-- `configure`: For configuring an existing installation.

 <!-- BEGIN ANSIBLE DOCSMITH -->
 This line will be replaced as it is between the markers!
 Any content between them maintained by `ansible-docsmith`.